 We highly recommend child proof outlets (also called tamper resistant outlets) because they have spring-loaded cover plates that prevent a child from being able to stick an object into one of the receptacle’s contact points.
 A tamper resistant outlet looks just like other outlets, except they protect children from electrical shock injury.

-Our Michigan electricians are able to inspect outlets and troubleshoot issues so you can avoid short circuits and other electrical problems.
-To request a quote for replacing outlets, call Whitney Electric & Plumbing at (877) 393-2141.
+Our Michigan, Indiana, Ohio & Florida electricians are able to inspect outlets and troubleshoot issues so you can avoid short circuits and other electrical problems.
+To request a quote for replacing outlets, call Whitney Services at (877) 393-2141.